nbeaver/python-cgi-example/README.rst

 Motivation
 ----------

-Most tutorials for Python CGI scripts I have found have techical flaws such as:
+Most tutorials for Python CGI scripts I have seen have flaws such as:

 - Requiring installation of a web server like ``apache`` instead of just serving from a local directory using Python's ``SimpleHTTPServer``.

 - Requiring write access to directories like ``/var/www/cgi-bin/``.

 - Not opening the browser to the correct page when the server starts.

 - Not storing the cgi script in a separate directory from the server source code.

 - Not providing the code in a convenient bundle to download, run, and modify.